St Paul Street is being renewed by the people who use it most – students of AUT.

 Emma Choi, a student involved in the design, described the experience as invaluable: “The project provided opportunities to collaborate with various real-life professionals, and as one of the main users of St Paul Street, I enjoyed contributing to the street’s vision to become a more pedestrian-friendly place.”

-Dr Carl Douglas, who heads the spatial design department at AUT’s School of Art and Design, said working on a live, quick-response project in collaboration with Auckland Council was a great way to ground our research students' practice-based inquiries.
+Dr Carl Douglas, from AUT's spatial and interior design department, said working on a live, quick-response project in collaboration with Auckland Council was a great way to ground research students' practice-based inquiries.

 In September council contractors will implement their innovative, semi-permanent solution, keeping the scope and budget to a ‘no dig’, low-disruption execution.